 In this lawsuit, Indiana challenges decades-old practices of the federal government whereby some asylum seekers are released from detention while the federal government adjudicates their claims for humanitarian protection (which often takes years).
 Indiana claims that these detention practices substantively conflict with immigration statutes and that, even if they are substantively permissible, they did not go through proper procedures.
 Indiana seeks an order compelling the Biden Administration to comply with Indiana’s interpretation of the immigration statutes and to detain asylum seekers while their claims are decided.

 In late March 2023, the parties jointly requested that this case be stayed (paused) until proceedings conclude in Florida v.
 USA–a virtually identical case in which the district court judge issued an opinion vacating (nullifying) the same policy Indiana challenges here.
-That case is now on appeal.
+That case is now on appeal, and this case is stayed pending its outcome.

 Technical Summary